RealBirdMan91/PostgreSQL/postgres.md

 ## Related Data

 As described in the previous chapters, it is possible to link several tables together.
-Via so-called `JOIN` the columns of the different tables can then be requested.
+Via the so-called `JOIN` keyword the columns of the different tables can then be requested.

 ### **Unicorns:**